IDEAL SUBSTITUTE FOR TEACHING & TRAINING RADIOLOGICAL TECHNOLOGISTS

 |RS-105T||Transparent||Take-Apart Pixy with NO Fill Ports and NO Organs.
 Includes storage case.|

-Please contact RSD for custom pathologies and traumas.
+Please contact RSD for custom pathologies, traumas, and inclusive skin tone options.

 - Teaching & training of patient positioning